Best Cross-Platform Note-Taking Apps (2026): 8 Tested

 Joplin is fully open source and runs on Mac, Windows, Linux, iOS, and Android.
 Sync via Joplin Cloud ($2.99/mo), Dropbox, OneDrive, WebDAV, or S3, your choice.
 End-to-end encryption optional.

-Best for.
-Open-source users and anyone who wants control over sync backend.
-Pricing: Free (Joplin Cloud $2.99/month optional).
-Platforms: Mac, Windows, Linux, iOS, Android.
+It fits open-source users and anyone who wants control over the sync backend.
+The app is free, Joplin Cloud is optional at $2.99/month, and platform support covers Mac, Windows, Linux, iOS, and Android.

 6. Atlas: Best Web-First AI-Grounded Cross-Platform